solita/solita.github.com/_posts/2018-09-06-fullstack-typed-api-with-typescript.md

 ```

 However, we have a problem.
 The implementations are not completely type checked
 to match the API!
-In fact, there is a small typo in the client side
+In fact, there is a small typo in the client-side
 implementation - can you spot it?
 In addition, there's a lot of duplicated code
 we'd like to avoid.
 The approach seems to be a good one, but the actual
 implementation needs some work.